Need help with other JFrog products?

 - Docker: Distribution is available for download as a Docker image to be run as a container.
 For for details, please refer to Installing with Docker.

-- Linux: Distribution can also be installed as a Linux Zip File Installation.
+- Linux: Distribution can also be installed as a Linux Archive File Installation.

 - Kubernetes: Distribution is also available for installation on Kubernetes.
 For details, please refer to Installing on Kubernetes.

 JFrog Distribution uses several databases for different features of its operation.

 Distribution gives you the option of using your own PostgreSQL database if you have these already installed and in use in your organization.